nwops/puppet-retrospec/README.md

 [![Gem Version](https://badge.fury.io/rb/puppet-retrospec.svg)](http://badge.fury.io/rb/puppet-retrospec)

 ## News
+### 3/7/17
+You can now sync files.
+Any template file that contains a `.sync` in the file name will automatically be syncronized.
+This is especially helpful for Gemfiles, Rakefiles and other static files that need to be updated.
 ### 2/1/17
 You can now choose to overwrite files!
 This is very useful when updating old module code with newer content.
 See Usage below for how to enable.